irmowan/SimpleShell/Readme.md

 - The shell parses the input command by spaces.
 It can tolerate spaces at the beginning or ending of the command, and more than one spaces between two parameters in the command.
 But it may not work when spaces appear in the quotation marks.
 - When you want to quit, you can use the command `exit`.
 - As the shell uses the system call `execvp`, most commands that can run in a practical shell also work in this simple shell.
+- If you want to run the command in the background, you can append an ampersand `&` as the last parameter.
+For example,  `cat SimpleShell.c &`.
+In this case, the shell will not wait this child process.
 - The shell implements the command `history`, to show history commands.
 Moreover, you can use command `!!`, `!N`(here N is an integer from 1 to 10), the shell will search the given command in history, and then executes it.
 - In addition, the shell also realizes the command `cd`, and supports some special types of calling like `cd ~`, `cd /`, `cd ~/Documents`, `cd ../..`